-Franchisors and franchisees must navigate a complex web of labor and employment laws to guarantee compliance and mitigate the risk of costly lawsuits, reputational damage, and financial penalties.
-To avoid such risks, it is vital to understand the joint employer doctrine, employee classification issues, wage and hour requirements, employment discrimination claims, and workers' compensation obligations.
-A well-designed franchise agreement and thorough compliance program can help franchisors and franchisees comply with labor and employment laws.
-By understanding these complexities, franchisors and franchisees can safeguard a smooth operation and avoid potential pitfalls, which are discussed in greater detail below.
+Franchisors and franchisees must navigate a complex web of labor and employment laws to maintain compliance and reduce the risk of costly lawsuits, reputational damage, and financial penalties.
+Understanding the joint employer doctrine, employee classification issues, wage and hour requirements, employment discrimination claims, and workers’ compensation obligations is essential.
+A well-designed franchise agreement and thorough compliance program can help both franchisors and franchisees meet their legal obligations and avoid potential pitfalls.

-A franchise agreement is an exhaustive contract that outlines the terms and conditions governing the relationship between a franchisor and a franchisee.
-This agreement provides a thorough framework for the franchisee to operate the business, adhering to the franchisor's standards and protocols.
+A franchise agreement should clearly define employment responsibilities, fee structures, and operational standards to establish each party’s compliance obligations from the outset.
+This agreement provides the framework for the franchisee to operate the business while adhering to the franchisor’s standards and protocols.
 The franchise agreement typically includes provisions related to franchise fees, which span initial fees, ongoing royalties, and marketing fees.
-These fees are critical to the franchisor's revenue stream and must be carefully negotiated between the parties.
+These fees are critical to the franchisor’s revenue stream and must be carefully negotiated between the parties.

 The franchise agreement also outlines the specific business operations and systems the franchisee must implement and maintain.
 This includes adherence to proprietary business methods, operating procedures, and quality control standards.
-The franchisor typically reserves the right to inspect and monitor the franchisee's business operations to verify compliance with these standards.
+The franchisor typically reserves the right to inspect and monitor the franchisee’s business operations to verify compliance with these standards.
 Failure to comply with the terms and conditions of the franchise agreement can result in the franchisor taking remedial action, including termination of the agreement.
-Consequently, it is vital for both parties to fully understand their obligations and responsibilities under the franchise agreement.
-A well-structured franchise agreement is critical to maintaining a successful and profitable franchise relationship.
+Both parties must fully understand their obligations and responsibilities under the franchise agreement to maintain a successful franchise relationship.

 Franchisors and franchisees must also be aware of the National Labor Relations Act (NLRA), which governs union organizing and collective bargaining.
 The NLRA protects employees’ rights to form and join unions, engage in collective bargaining, and strike.
 Franchisors and franchisees must verify that their labor practices comply with the NLRA and other labor laws to avoid unfair labor practice charges.